gabrielacepeda/gender-fullstack-app/README.md

 **Tech used:** HTML, CSS, JavaScript and Node.js

 Using HTML, CSS, JavaScript and Node.js, I created this app where depending which button you click, a different message is displayed.
+I mainly utilized node in order to recieve a message depending on what button was clicked instead of relying on JavaScript.

 ## Optimizations